 The Plan is a single employer defined benefit PERS.
-The Plan provides pension benefits for all eligible employees of Philadelphia Gas Works, and other eligible class employees of Philadelphia Facilities Management Corporation (PFMC) and Philadelphia Gas Commission (PGC).
+The Plan provides pension benefits for all eligible employees of Philadelphia Gas Works, and other eligible class employees of Philadelphia Facilities Management Corporation ("PFMC") and Philadelphia Gas Commission ("PGC").
 The Plan is administered by the Sinking Fund Commission of the City of Philadelphia (the "Commission").
-The Commission is responsible for the administration of the Plan.
 Certain administrative aspects of the Plan are delegated to PGW.
 The Commission acts in a fiduciary matter with regards to the assets of the Plan.
 The Commission was established by the City Charter and consists of the Director of Finance, the City Controller and an experienced banker or investment banker appointed by the Mayor.
 Alternates for these members are allowed by written authorization of the Mayor.

-As of the latest available actuarial valuation (June 30, 2016), the Plan's membership consisted of:
+As of the latest available actuarial valuation (June 30, 2018), the Plan's membership consisted of:

-Active participants 1,251
+Active participants 1,213

-Retired participants 2,192
+Retired participants 2,193

-Vested terminated participants 329
+Vested terminated participants 323

-Total Plan participants 3,772
+Total Plan participants 3,729

+Total payroll \$ 101,270,528

+Average pay \$ 83,488